Fire Restrictions and Alerts

 Restricted Fire Season

-In a restricted fire season, any burning of open air fires in urban and rural areas (including the beach) require a permit from the Council.
-Permit applications can be requested from the Council during normal office hours.
+In a restricted fire season any burning of open air fires in urban and rural areas (including the beach) require a permit.
+Urban and beach permit applications can be requested from the Council during normal office hours.
+Rural permit applications are made through the Wellington Rural Fire Authroity.

 If you are unsure of the fire season, contact the Council.